faucetsdn/daq/schemas/udmi/README.md

 * <b>I</b>nterface: Define an interface specification, rather than a client-library or RPC mechanism.

+See the associated [UDMI Tech Stack](TECH_STACK.md) for details about transport mechanism outside of the core schema definition.

 ## Use Cases

 The essence behind UDMI is an automated mechanism for IoT system management.
 Many current